2021–22 Major League Baseball lockout: December

 The lockout officially began at 12:01 a.m.
 EST on December 2, 2021, announced via a press release from Rob Manfred, the Commissioner of Baseball.
 It instituted a transaction freeze, including the postponement of the major league portion of the Rule 5 draft.
 It was the first year since 1920 to not have a major league phase of the Rule 5 draft, though the minor league phase went ahead as scheduled.

-As to not use their likenesses for commercial purposes absent a CBA, all official MLB properties removed imagery of active players, including player headshots, from their content upon its expiration.
+As to not use their likenesses for commercial purposes absent a CBA, all official MLB properties removed imagery of active players, including player head shots, from their content upon its expiration.
 MLB.com (which had not yet launched at the time of the last lockout) was primarily publishing retrospective-based articles, while MLB Network eventually suspended all regular offseason studio programming in favor of only carrying documentaries and classic game broadcasts.
 As a show of solidarity, some players changed their avatars on social media accounts to the generic silhouette image being used on MLB.com.